HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <laugh>&LOL3;</laugh>
 ```

-The above payload makes the XML parser expand each of the entities, generating a large number of "LOLs".
-This payload would generate hundreds of thousands of "LOL" strings but a full scale payload would generate literally "Billions" of "LOL" strings.
+The above payload makes the XML parser expand each of the entities, generating a large number of “LOLs”.
+This payload would generate hundreds of thousands of “LOL” strings but a full scale payload would generate literally “Billions” of “LOL” strings.

 Simpler variant (Quadratic Blowup):